geedew/cross-console/README.md

 ## `window.cconsole.settings.notify`
 >default `function(error, identifier) { return; }` ( function )

 You can overwrite this functionality in your own code.
 This function will be called for every `console.error` that occurs.
 This allows you to have a second set of loggin occur on that error, like a server backend to track them or graph them, etc.

  - error : this is the string that was given to console.error
  - identifier : this is intended to be a line item that is unique to this error, to make for easier debugging.

+## `window.cconsole.settings.filterLog`
+>default `false` ( string )

+Allows the code to only show things in the console log that fit the filter that's applied.
+Use the `console.setFilter(string)` to apply a filter and `console.clearFilter()` to remove the filter. ** It will not filter out errors or warnings **

+## `window.cconsole.settings.history`
+>default `100` ( integer )

+This is the length of the history that is kept.
+Having a large enough number for good use, and a low enough number to stop overgrowth is essential

 # Examples